richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/AITE.md

 ---

+## ⚠️ ALPHA WARNING

+AITE interacts with Windows 11 filesystem operations and cooperates with privileged modules such as FS‑AGENT and CME‑MEM.
+The project is currently in **ALPHA**, and module behavior may evolve as development continues.

+- Windows Defender or SmartScreen may classify the runtime as an “Unknown App”.
+- Antivirus tools may generate false positives during development.
+- Some operations may require elevated permissions (UAC).
+- All processing is fully local; no data leaves the user's PC.

+**Users are encouraged to test features independently.**
+This is an ALPHA‑stage developer tool — the author does not provide individual guidance for basic operations.

+---

 ## 1. Module Purpose

 AITE ensures that the AI immediately understands what the user inserted, downloaded, or provided, and classifies it correctly:

 - text → text storage
 - photo / image → gallery (media storage)
 - application / installer → applications section

 ---